reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 ```
 In this example, the we call `getUser()` method to get user with specific id and then check its response.

-### Executing `HTTP` `HEAD` Request to Get Status of a Record
+### Executing HTTP `HEAD` Request to Get Status of a Record
-The `HEAD` method in `HTTP` can request information about a document without retrieving the document itself.
-It is similar to `GET` but it does not receive the response body.
+The `HEAD` method in HTTP can request information about a document without retrieving the document itself.
+It is similar to GET but it does not receive the response body.
 It's used for caching, resource existence, modification checks, and link validation.
-Faster than `GET`, it saves bandwidth by omitting response data, making it ideal for resource checks and link validation, optimizing network efficiency.
+Faster than GET, it saves bandwidth by omitting response data, making it ideal for resource checks and link validation, optimizing network efficiency.

-Let us now see how to execute `HTTP` `HEAD` request to get status of a specific user record using a response handler:
+Let us now see how to execute HTTP `HEAD` request to get status of a specific user record using a response handler:

 ```java
 public Integer getUserStatus(long userId) throws RequestProcessingException {